andyspeak/landclass/README.md

 Valentin Ștefan.
 (2019).
 Exercise with pixel based supervised classification of Sentinel-2 multispectral images in R. Comparing Random Forests, SVM and Neural Networks.
 Zenodo. https://doi.org/10.5281/zenodo.7155593

+discuss the ras to vect to rast conversion issues and re - adding base woodland map and adjusting the % increase calculations